datawire/ambassador-docs/docs/emissary/pre-release/howtos/istio.md

+import Alert from '@material-ui/lab/Alert';

 # Istio integration

 $productName$ and Istio: Edge Proxy and Service Mesh together in one. $productName$ is deployed at the edge of your network and routes incoming traffic to your internal services (aka "north-south" traffic).
 [Istio](https://istio.io/) is a service mesh for microservices, and is designed to add application-level Layer (L7) observability, routing, and resilience to service-to-service traffic (aka "east-west" traffic).
 Both Istio and $productName$ are built using [Envoy](https://www.envoyproxy.io).

 $productName$ and Istio can be deployed together on Kubernetes.
-In this configuration, incoming traffic from outside the cluster is first routed through $productName$, which then routes the traffic to Istio-powered services. $productName$ handles authentication, edge routing, TLS termination, and other traditional edge functions.
+In this configuration, $productName$ manages traditional edge functions such as authentication, TLS termination, edge routing, and Istio mediates communication from $productName$ to services, and communication between services.

 This allows the operator to have the best of both worlds: a high performance, modern edge service ($productName$) combined with a state-of-the-art service mesh (Istio).
 While Istio has introduced a [Gateway](https://istio.io/docs/tasks/traffic-management/ingress/#configuring-ingress-using-an-istio-gateway) abstraction, $productName$ still has a much broader feature set for edge routing than Istio.
 For more on this topic, see our blog post on [API Gateway vs Service Mesh](https://blog.getambassador.io/api-gateway-vs-service-mesh-104c01fa4784).